Microsoft/ATADocs.pt-br/ATPDocs/atp-role-groups.md

 ## <a name="types-of-azure-atp-security-groups"></a>Tipos de grupos de segurança do Azure ATP

-O ATP do Azure fornece três tipos de grupos de segurança: Administradores do *(nome da instância)* do ATP do Azure, Usuários do *(nome da instância)* do ATP do Azure e Visualizadores do *(nome da instância)* do ATP do Azure.
+O ATP do Azure fornece três tipos de grupos de segurança: Os Administradores do *(nome da instância)* do ATP do Azure, Usuários do *(nome da instância)* do ATP do Azure e Visualizadores do *(nome da instância)* do ATP do Azure.
 A tabela a seguir descreve o tipo de acesso no portal do Azure ATP disponível para cada função.
 Dependendo de qual função você atribuir, várias telas e opções de menu no portal do Azure ATP não estarão disponíveis para esses usuários, da seguinte maneira:

 |Atividade |Administradores do *(nome da instância)* do ATP do Azure|Usuários do *(nome da instância)* do ATP do Azure|Visualizadores do *(nome da instância)* do ATP do Azure|
 |----|----|----|----|